DynamiteBob17/Project-Management-Client/README.md

 # About
 [here](https://github.com/DynamiteBob17/Project-Management-Server) is the server repository
+- users can login/register, create projects, add members to those projects, manage their roles, create tasks for the projects, comment on tasks and more...
 - some test users:
 1. username: **user1**(***owner*** of testProject1)
    password: *pmpickle33*